Optimizing Regular Expressions via Rewrite-Guided Synthesis: Motivating Example: Optimizing Superlinear Regular Expressions (4 pages)

-We demonstrate the utility of our framework by focusing on the problem of regular expression denial of service (ReDoS) attack prevention.
-ReDoS attacks trigger \textit{catastrophic backtracking} behavior of superlinear regular expressions, by crafting input strings to target ambiguities in the regular expression.
+We demonstrate the utility of our framework by examining problematic behavior of superlinear regular expressions. \textit{Catastrophic backtracking} behavior can be triggered by crafting input strings to target inefficiencies in the regular expression.
 As an example, consider the regular expression $R_1 R_2 = \chr{a}^{\ast}\chr{a}^{\ast}$.
 If we try to match the entire input string $c_1 c_2 c_3 \ldots c_n c_{n+1} = \chr{a}\chr{a}\chr{a}\ldots \chr{a}\chr{b}$ using this regular expression, we might first greedily capture $c_1\ldots c_n$ using $R_1$, only to realize that there is no way to match the trailing \chr{b}.
 We would then need to backtrack and accept $n-1$ leading \chr{a} characters with $R_1$, and let $R_2$ match the final \chr{a}, which would similarly fail due to the trailing \chr{b} in the input.
 This would continue, with $R_1$ accepting $c_1\ldots c_k$, and $R_2$ accepting $c_{k+1}\ldots c_n$, until all $k$ have been tried, resulting in quadratic runtime.

 One way to avoid this issue is to use non-backtracking algorithms.
 For example, we could convert the regular expression to a \textit{nondeterministic finite automaton} (NFA) using Thompson's construction \cite{Thompson}, and then determinize the NFA, but this can result in exponential explosion of the automaton size, so this approach is not typically used in practice. \citet{Thompson} also presented an automaton simulation algorithm which can match a string against an NFA in polynomial time.
 Unfortunately, many real-world regular expression engines have chosen to instead rely on backtracking algorithms, due to complex extensions to the regular expression language (backreferences, etc.). \textit{Perl-Compatible Regular Expressions} (PCRE) is one such implementation \cite{DBLP:journals/corr/BerglundDM14}.